-Connswater Shopping Centre closes after roof collapse caused by heavy rain
+Connswater Shopping Centre closes after water comes through the roof

 - Published

-Connswater Shopping Centre in east Belfast has been forced to close this afternoon after part of the roof collapsed.
+Connswater Shopping Centre in east Belfast has been forced to close this afternoon after flooding was caused by water coming in through the roof.

 It is understood heavy rain caused the damage.

-There are no reports of any injuries and the centre will remain closed while work goes on inside the centre to clean up the flooding.
+The centre will remain closed while work goes on inside the centre to clean up the flooding.

-One business owner said that electricity also appeared to be switched off in parts of the centre.
+David Crawford, who owns the D Crawford Schoolwear pop-up shop in Connswater, said the electricity appeared to be switched off in parts of the centre.

-David Crawford owns D Crawford Schoolwear, who operate a pop-up shop at the centre.

 "I just hope that it gets sorted soon, the next two weeks are very big for uniforms," he said.